Redactix

 Callouts & Quotes

-Styled callout boxes (info, warning, danger, success) and quote presets for visual variety.
+Styled callout boxes (info, warning, danger, success) with optional emoji, and quote presets for visual variety.

 🔍